-Yes, the CJE and MJE exams are taken on computer at the national conventions and at the JEA Adviser Institute in July.
-Candidates are allowed to use the computer lab at the convention to word process their responses; testers should bring their own laptop to the Advisers Institute.
+Yes, candidates taking CJE and MJE exams should bring their own laptops to the testing sites at national conventions in the fall and spring and to JEA Advisers Institute in July.
+Candidates use their laptops to word process their responses.
 A safe system has been developed to make sure the exams and responses are secure and reliable.
-A back-up system also has been implemented “just in case.”

 After CJE status, what’s the next step?

 CJEs may apply for Master Journalism Educator status, which recognizes journalism teachers with outstanding abilities and expertise in the field.

 What are the qualifications for MJE?

 - Verify five years of journalism teaching or advising experience.